 - securing remote access to systems, where possible

 The checklist is designed for ready reference in an emerging situation.
 It does not cover medium-term activities, although these remain relevant.
 Issues such as service funding, contact with project funders, and continuing to develop collections should form part of plans as changes are made.
 Please also ensure that you keep a line of communication open with The National Archives, particularly for Accredited Archive Services and Places of Deposit for public records.
 Changes to access arrangements in these circumstances will not affect Archive Service Accreditation or Place of Deposit appointment.
-However, we would be grateful for information about changes to access and other services, and on plans for operations once restrictions have been lifted.
+However, we would be grateful for information about changes to access and other services, and on plans for operations once any restrictions have been lifted.

 For support with reopening and increasing access, please visit our ‘Making plans for re-opening‘ webpage.